ahmedali703/v0-sdk/packages/ai-tools/README.md

 > **⚠️ Developer Preview**: This SDK is currently in beta and is subject to change.
 Use in production at your own risk.

 AI SDK tools for the v0 Platform API.
 This package provides a comprehensive collection of tools that can be used with the AI SDK to interact with v0's API endpoints, enabling AI agents to create, manage, and deploy v0 projects and chats.
+It also ships with opinionated agent tooling for Oracle APEX workspaces so that you can orchestrate full end-to-end APEX application builds from the same AI runtime.

 ## Requirements